Blogs

 Carl O'Boyle BSc MRICS FCIOB MFPWS

 Security of expenses, under the Party Wall Act, is essentially a form of financial protection for the adjoining owner (the neighbour who might be affected by construction work).
-When someone plans to undertake construction work that affects…
+When someone plans to undertake construction work…

 view more »